arllanos/science-api/README.md

 make up
 ```
 The firt run, sqlite database will be initialized automatically.
 This will ocurr only once and can take a few minutes.
-In any case, sthe start up process will perform the check for CSV and database file integrity.
-The container should be running in the background when the check completes and the API should be accessible at http://localhost:80.
+In any case, the start up process will perform the check for CSV and database file integrity.
+After db initialization or db integrity check, the container should be running in the background and the API should be accessible at http://localhost:80.
 See API Endpoints section below for more details.

 ### Stop the API container
 ```